RGMComm: Return Gap Minimization via Discrete Communications in Multi-Agent Reinforcement Learning: Experiments

 Fig~\ref{fig:simple_tag_2_reward_labels} shows how the total number of message labels affects RGMComm's performance.
-We compare the normalized mean episode reward achieved by RGMComm with different numbers of message labels, i.e., $|M|=0,2,4,8,16,32$, normalized by the mean reward achieved by an ideal policy with full-observability (trained using MADDPG).
-As expected, the mean episode reward increases with the total number of message labels.
+We compare the normalized mean episode reward achieved by RGMComm with $|M|=0,2,4,8,16,32$ message labels.
+As expected, the mean episode reward increases with the number of message labels.
 Remarkably, with only $|M|=2$ message labels (i.e., 1-bit communication), RGMComm achieves nearly optimal mean episode reward.
-With more than $|M|=4$ message labels, RGMComm obtains a higher reward than the policy with full observability, demonstrating that discrete communication allows more efficient policies to be learned in POMDP.
+With more than $|M|=4$ message labels, RGMComm's reward exceeds that of the policy with full observability, since the message generation function learned from the critic provides a succinct, discrete representation of the optimal action-value structure, leading to less noisy communication signals and allowing agents to discover more efficient decision-making policies conditioned on the message labels.